Do you appreciate the rare? The exotic? The exceedingly slow burn to coition?

 We dined and dashed, but I was able to see that a special event was taking place in the bowling area.
 Tables had been set up and crafts like crocheted blankets and other miscellany were on display.
-A quick inquiry turned up that it was a local fundraiser for the “Paul Richards Family Fundraiser.”
-I didn’t gather any additional information at the time and searches online were futile.
+A quick inquiry turned up that it was a local fundraiser for the “Richards Family.”
+I was assured it was referenced on Facebook, but a later search turned up unsuccessful.

+I kick myself now for not being more diligent.
 This is the kind of effort that deserves recognition.
 It is representative of the kindness of small towns that doesn’t tend to hit the big-time news.

 I can recommend the Annual Lakewood Area Lion’s Club Chicken Bar-B-Q, however.
 It smelled fantastic as they were setting up.
 And if my kid would have hung around for its start time four hours later, I’d be reporting the quality as well.
 A picture will have to suffice: